tguan6/Method_Paper/README.md

 ## Notes
 - Requires Fiji/ImageJ (ImageJ 1.53+ recommended).
 - Record ROI size, imaging settings, and channel order for reproducibility.
-- This macro was adapted from and inspired by analysis code developed by Jane Lee, whose averaging-based foci quantification approach shaped the workflow implemented here.
 - These macros support workflows involving transcription-coupled DNA repair imaging, MS2 reporter visualization, TOP1cc quantification, and EdU-based cell cycle segmentation.

 ---

-# Citation
+## Citation

+- This macro was adapted from and inspired by analysis code developed by Jane Lee, whose averaging-based foci quantification approach shaped the workflow implemented here.
 If you use this macro in published work, please cite the paper introducing the foci-averaging analysis framework developed by Jane Lee:

-### **Primary Reference**
+### **Reference**
 So, C.L., Lee, J., et al. *TFE3 fusion oncoprotein condensates drive transcriptional reprogramming and cancer progression in translocation renal cell carcinoma.* **Cell Reports** (2025).
 https://doi.org/10.1016/j.celrep.2025.115539

-### 2. Nuclear_Masking&Intensity_Measurement.ijm
+### **Optional** 2.
+Nuclear_Masking&Intensity_Measurement.ijm

+**Input Requirements:**
+- Multichannel fluorescence images (supports .tif/.tiff, .jpg/.jpeg, .png)
+- Must contain the nuclear marker in one of the channel
+- Measurement channel (Cell-cycle marker or target of interset) is chosen by the user

 **Purpose:**
 Automates batch processing of images to perform:
 - Nuclear segmentation using channel C4 (e.g., DAPI/Hoechst)
 - Measurement of EdU or IF intensity in any selected channel (C1–C4)
 - Export of per-nucleus measurements to a CSV file
 - Saving of processed images with ROIs overlaid

-**Input Requirements:**
-- Multichannel fluorescence images (supports .tif/.tiff, .jpg/.jpeg, .png)
-- Must contain the nuclear marker in one of the channel
-- Measurement channel (Cell-cycle marker or target of interset) is chosen by the user

 **How to Use:**
 1. Run the macro in Fiji.